Mobility

 Why Is Range Of Motion Important?
 A Guide By Dr. Arthur Lynch

-Discover why Range of Motion (ROM) standardization is crucial in strength testing and how it affects performance gains.
-Dr. Arthur Lynch explains the impact of ROM on muscular effort, performance value, and training adaptations in sports.
+Discover why range of motion standardization is crucial in strength testing and how it affects performance gains, explained by Dr. Arthur Lynch.

 Instagram LinkOutput Sports Twitter LinkOutput Sports Linked In LinkOutput Sports Facebook LinkOutput Sports Youtube Link